Beyond Left and Right: Finding Consensus on Economic Inequality

 Interested in this?
 Share it on social media.
 Join our monthly e–newsletter to keep up to date with our latest research and events.
 And check out our Supporter Programme to find out how you can help our work.

-Pete joined Theos in February 2021 as Research, Events and Communications Assistant.
+Pete was Research, Events and Communications Assistant at Theos until December 2021.
 Previously, he worked for a democratic engagement organisation, focused on engaging young people in politics and connecting them to their elected representatives.

 Posted 4 June 2021

 Madeleine Pennington reviews Philip Jenkins’ survey of the historical relationship between climatic and religious changes.
 19/01/2022In Brief

 Elizabeth Oldfield speaks to public intellectual and author Rupert Read.
 19/01/2022Podcast